 Carlos Miguel Lasa graduated from the School of Information with a Master’s in Information Management and Systems in 2016.
-He currently works at Twitter, Inc. as a Technical Program Manager (TPM), leading cross-functional programs and initiatives across Twitter Engineering.
+He has worked in technical program management roles at Twitter and Cruise, and now leads cross-functional programs and initiatives that scale operations for Waymo's fleet of autonomous vehicles.
 Prior to the I School, Carlos completed a Bachelor of Science in Computer Science at the University of the Philippines.

 What was your I School Research or focus?

 I had a variety of interests coming to the I School, summed up by this question: How do we use information to connect and enable the disadvantaged and powerless in society?
 I found that taking up courses in ICTD, human-computer interaction and product management at the I School helped me answer this and gave me a deeper understanding of how to build technology products for social good.
 A sampling of the projects I worked on at the I School included a system for way-finding and navigation for the blind, as well as an ICT platform enabling outreach and community-building for domestic workers.
 During that time I also worked as a teaching assistant for product management and social entrepreneurship courses at the Sutardja Center for Entrepreneurship and Technology.